 College Ride, Church Road and Vicarage Road

 I had always wondered what Church Road was called before the church was built.
 An answer came when I saw a copy of the deeds of 1884 transferring the land on which St Anne's Church is built - the associated plan clearly shows the road adjacent to the land as College Ride.
-This presumably means that College Ride then started at the junction of Jenkins Hill and the High Street, and not at the junction with Vicarage Road as it does now.
+I assumed therefore that College Ride then started at the junction of Jenkins Hill and the High Street, and not at the junction with Vicarage Road as it does now.
 I am told that at least part of the road had been known as Potato Row.
 I do not know when the name Church Road was adopted (from census returns probably after 1901) - can you help?
-And to add confusion I see on the 1899 1:2500 OS map that the road is called Mill Lane!
+And to add confusion I found on a 1899 map that the road is called Mill Lane and in the 1911 census several residents insisted on calling the road Mill Lane!

 The present Vicarage, adjacent to St Anne's Church, dates from the 1950s.
-The old vicarage is at the far end Vicarage Lane (now divided into two dwellings).
+The old vicarage is at the far end Vicarage Road (and is now divided into two dwellings).
 However the 1901 census shows the then vicar (Rev William H McKennel Caldwell) living in a house on College Ride.

 Allen wrote "My uncle once told me about the "famous" holly hedge in College Ride, which he told me was 80 feet high, and was regularly trimmed.
 Unfortunately it was not until some years later that I ever went there.
 Certainly there were some very big holly trees along the south side bordering the Park."
 May09 There was indeed a large and nationally-famous holly hedge bordering College Ride and the grounds of Pennyhill House.
 There are photos in numerous archives of it, including ones of it being trimmed by men climbing huge ladders rested against its side.
 I think its height was more like 40 ft than 80 - but still very impressive.
 The hedge was grubbed out about 2000 to facilitate the building of an extension to the hotel and leisure complex that is the current use of the property.